-- 3.10.1 All bathrooms and toilet rooms must be adequately ventilated so that excessive moisture is removed from the room. - 3.10.2 Each system for heating, cooling or ventilation must be properly installed and maintained and operational at all times that guest rooms are occupied. - 3.10.3 All sleeping rooms, bathrooms and toilet rooms must be capable of being maintained at a temperature between 608°F (20°C) and 890°F (26.7°C) while being used by guests. - 3.10.4 The use of portable space heaters as the primary source of heat is prohibited in guest rooms.
+- 3.10.1 All bathrooms and toilet rooms must be adequately ventilated so that excessive moisture is removed from the room. - 3.10.2 Each system for heating, cooling or ventilation must be properly maintained and operational at all times that guest rooms are occupied. - 3.10.3 All sleeping rooms, bathrooms and toilet rooms must be capable of being maintained at a temperature between 68°F (20°C) and 80°F (26.7°C) while being used by guests. - 3.10.4 The use of portable space heaters is prohibited in guest rooms.

-3.11 Baths, showers, toilets and lavatoriessinks
+3.11 Baths, showers, toilets and lavatories

-- 3.11.1 Common bathrooms servicing guest rooms are prohibited in all hotels and motels newly built-or remodeled one year after the effective date of these regulations. - 3.11.2 Each guest room in a public accommodation facility newly built one year after the effective date of these regulations must contain, at a minimum, one toilet, one lavatorysink, and one shower and/or bathtub, which may include a bathtub/shower combination.
+- 3.11.1 Common bathrooms servicing guest rooms are prohibited in all hotels and motels newly built or remodeled one year after the effective date of these regulations. - 3.11.2 Each guest room in a public accommodation facility newly built one year after the effective date of these regulations must contain, at a minimum, one toilet, one lavatory, and one shower and/or bathtub, which may include a bathtub/shower combination. - 3.11.3 All baths, showers, toilets and lavatories must be kept in good repair.

-- 3.11.3 All baths, showers, toilets and lavatories sinks must be kept in good repair. - 3.11.4 While being used by guests, the floors of the bathrooms and toilet rooms must be sanitized each day, unless the guest has declined regular guest room services.
-If a guest declines regular guest room services, the public accommodation facility must ensure that these surfaces are cleaned and sanitized at least once per week and between guests. - 3.11.5 While being used by guests, every surface of a bathtub, shower, shower enclosure, toilet and lavatorysinks, which may come in contact with a person's body, must be cleaned and sanitized each day, unless the guest has declined regular guest room services.
+- 3.11.4 While being used by guests, the floors of the bathrooms and toilet rooms must be sanitized each day, unless the guest has declined regular guest room services.
+If a guest declines regular guest room services, the public accommodation facility must ensure that these surfaces are cleaned and sanitized at least once per week and between guests. - 3.11.5 While being used by guests, every surface of a bathtub, shower, shower enclosure, toilet and lavatory, which may come in contact with a person's body, must be sanitized each day, unless the guest has declined regular guest room services.
 If a guest declines regular guest room services, the public accommodation facility must ensure that these surfaces are cleaned and sanitized at least once per week and between guests.
-In the event that the guest room remains vacant, the public accommodation facility must ensure that the guest room is cleaned and sanitized prior to use by the next guests.Guidance on recommended cleaning and sanitizing of specialty bath equipment such as fill and drain whirlpool spa bathtubs can be found in Appendix F. - 3.11.56 Cloths used for cleaning and sanitizing dirty environmental surfaces of the guest room shall be used in one guest room only, and then be placed in the dirty compartment of the housekeeping cart when the guest room attendant has completed cleaning that room. - 3.11.6 Cellulose sponges are prohibited from use; abrasive scrubbing pads that are used in multiple rooms must be stored in disinfecting solution - 3.11.7 All other surfaces of the bathroom must be cleaned and sanitized when visibly soiled or dirty but at least once a week, unless the guest has declined regular guest room services.
+Guidance on recommended cleaning and sanitizing of specialty bath equipment such as fill-and-drain whirlpool spa bathtubs can be found in Appendix F. - 3.11.6 Cloths used for cleaning and sanitizing dirty environmental surfaces of the guest room shall be used in one guest room only, and then be placed in the dirty compartment of the housekeeping cart when the guest room attendant has completed cleaning that room. - 3.11.7 All other surfaces of the bathroom must be cleaned and sanitized when visibly soiled or dirty but at least once a week, unless the guest has declined regular guest room services.
 If a guest declines regular guest room services, the public accommodation facility must ensure that these surfaces are cleaned and sanitized at least once per week.
-In the event that the guest room remains vacant, the public accommodation facility must ensure that the guest room is cleaned and sanitized prior to use by the next guests.
-The pumping and recirculation of fill-and-drain whirlpool spa bathtubs must be disinfected between guests. - 3.11.8 All under-the-counter cabinets must be maintained in a clean, dry, and structurally sound condition.
+In the event that the guest room remains vacant, the public accommodation facility must ensure that the guest room is cleaned and sanitized prior to use by the next guests. - 3.11.8 All under-the-counter cabinets must be maintained in a clean, dry, and structurally sound condition.
 The cabinets must be replaced if the understructure shows warping, peeling and/or rotting.